COP15: Countries debate new biodiversity plan | DW | 11.10.2021

 The world has not achieved the necessary breakthroughs from 2011-2020 and was not yet able to safeguard ecosystems that were key to human wellbeing, Mrema added.

-Representative party to the Convention on Biological Diversity (CBD) are meeting online for the first round of talks to discuss a post-2020 biodiversity framework.
+Representative parties to the Convention on Biological Diversity (CBD) are meeting online for the first round of talks to discuss a post-2020 biodiversity framework.

 This will build on the CBD's previous "Strategic Plan for Biodiversity 2011-2020."